f4roukb/f4roukb/README.md

 ## Let's Connect!

 If you're working on something ambitious in AI.
 I'm always up for a conversation.
-Reach out on [LinkedIn](https://www.linkedin.com/in/faroukb)!
+Let's connect on [LinkedIn](https://www.linkedin.com/in/faroukb)!

 *This page was generated with AI assistance.*